Mapping Ecosystem Habitats along the Lower Columbia River

-Despite the many ecosystem classification systems, few are able to integrate freshwater to estuarine gradients or address regional factors that contribute to estuarine ecosystem distributions and processes.
-While existing estuarine classifications based on remote sensing imagery are excellent tools for capturing ecosystem status, and change at a particular spatial scale, there can be shortcomings.
-Most classifications fail to capture larger landscape-scale features that account for some of the inherent diversity of estuarine ecosystems.
+While existing estuarine classification systems based on remote sensing imagery are excellent tools, there are shortcomings.
+Few are able to integrate freshwater to estuarine gradients or address regional factors that contribute to estuarine ecosystem distributions and processes.
+Most classifications fail to capture larger landscape-scale features that account for the inherent diversity of estuarine ecosystems.

-By partnering with Sanborn and NOAA’s Coastal Change Analysis Program (C-CAP), the Lower Columbia Estuary Partnership was able to capitalize on an innovative approach to land cover mapping involving image segmentation and object-based classification.
+By partnering with Sanborn and NOAA, the Lower Columbia Estuary Partnership was able to capitalize on an innovative approach to land cover mapping involving image segmentation and object-based classification.
 By using 2009 one-meter resolution imagery from the U.S. Department of Agriculture National Agriculture Inventory Program, 30-meter resolution landsat imagery, and lidar elevation data from U.S. Army Corps of Engineers, the team was able to create a land cover classification map tailored to the Lower Columbia River and Estuary.
-They were also able to leverage the C-CAP scheme in developing this classification.
+They were also able to leverage the NOAA’s C-CAP land cover scheme in developing this classification.
 The chosen classification scheme was based on existing, standard classifications, with additional focus placed on identifying estuarine and tidal freshwater habitats.